chinenyeenete/wrappedify/README.md

 ## 🎧ྀི Wrappedify 🔁
-<code> Why wait for November when you can get your spotify wrapped right now?
+*Why wait till December when you can get your spotify wrapped right now?
-This project utilizes python framework and jupyter notebook in displaying your music taste based on your spotify streaming history. </code>
+This project utilizes python framework and jupyter notebook in displaying your music taste based on your spotify streaming history.*
+### <code> How to Run </code>